Dwalden2021/1600_Final/README.md

 ## Beginners Guide for integrating HTML and Javascript
 By Devon Walden

-This toutorial will be covering builid a small local HTML and combining it with a bit of Javascript.
+This tutorial will be covering building a small local HTML page and combining it with a bit of Javascript.

-This for any one wanting a quick crash course to start out and wanting to know how HTML and JavaScript work together.
-I know that when I was transitioning from building mainly console applications in Python and C## that it was challenging for me to "break out to integrading with the internet".
-I stuggled with understanding how HTML and JavaScript tied so closley together and why one needed the other.
-I hope this tourtial will help you understand the basics of how they work together.
+This for anyone and everyone wanting a quick and basic crash course to start out.
+If you are wanting to know how HTML and JavaScript work together.
+Personally, I know that when I was transitioning from building mainly console applications in Python and C## that it was challenging for me to "break out to integrating with the internet".
+I struggled with understanding how HTML and JavaScript tied so closely together and why one needed the other.
+I hope this tutorial will help you understand the basics of how these two languages work together.

 ---
 Let's get started!